Stefan4472/site-analytics/README.md

 pip install -r requirements.txt
 ```

-NOTE: for some reason, the `python-dotenv` package doesn't install properly on the default version of pip (`pip-9.0.1`).
-If you have problems later, just update pip (`python -m pip install --upgrade pip`) and reinstall `requirements.txt`.

 Setup a `.flaskenv` configuration file.
 In the `flaskr` folder, create a simple file called `.flaskenv` and enter the following:
 ```
 FLASK_APP=.